andreyto/pgp-par/README.md

     git clone git@bitbucket.org:andreyto/proteogenomics.git

+this will put the sources into a subdirectory `proteogenomics` under your current working directory.

-or download an archive from the BitBucket repository (<https://bitbucket.org/andreyto/proteogenomics>).
+**or** download an archive from the BitBucket repository (<https://bitbucket.org/andreyto/proteogenomics>).
+On BitBucket, you should choose the download archive under `Downloads` menu -> tab `Branches` -> Branch `master` -> link to one of the available archive formats (e.g. `gz`).

 ### C).
 Building and installing